seschwartz8/better-doctor/README.md

 # Better Doctor Finder

 #### Use this app to search BetterDoctor's API for doctors in your area.
-Current Version: 2/14/20
+Current Version: 2/17/20

 #### By Sarah "Sasa" Schwartz

 ## Description

-This program makes API calls to the BetterDoctor API and presents the information to the user.
-The user can search for a specific doctor by name or input specific symptoms and receive doctor recommendations in their area.
+This program makes API calls to the BetterDoctor API and Google Maps API and presents the information to the user.
+The user can search for a specific doctor in their area by name or by inputting specific symptoms.
+They will receive doctor recommendations that fit their search in the selected city.

 ## Setup/Installation Requirements